awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 1. Specify the subnet details as necessary and choose **Create**\.
    + **Name tag**: Optionally provide a name for your subnet\.
 Doing so creates a tag with a key of `Name` and the value that you specify\.
    + **VPC**: Choose the VPC for which you're creating the subnet\.
-   + **Availability Zone**: Optionally choose an Availability Zone or Local Zone in which your subnet will reside, or leave the default **No Preference** to let AWS choose an Availability Zone for you\.
+   + **Availability Zone**: Optionally choose a Zone in which your subnet will reside, or leave the default **No Preference** to let AWS choose an Availability Zone for you\.

-     For information about the Regions that support Local Zones, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.
+     For information about the Regions and Zones, see [Regions and zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the *Amazon EC2 User Guide for Linux Instances*\.
    + **IPv4 CIDR block**: Specify an IPv4 CIDR block for your subnet, for example, `10.0.1.0/24`\.
 For more information, see [VPC and subnet sizing for IPv4](VPC_Subnets.md#vpc-sizing-ipv4)\.
    + **IPv6 CIDR block**: \(Optional\) If you've associated an IPv6 CIDR block with your VPC, choose **Specify a custom IPv6 CIDR**\.
 Specify the hexadecimal pair value for the subnet, or leave the default value\.